VISION-SJTU/PVMamba/README.md

 ## Acknowledgment

-This project is based on [VMamba](https://github.com/MzeroMiko/VMamba/tree/main) (Visual State Space Model, NeurIPS2024), [DCNv4](https://arxiv.org/pdf/2211.05778).
+This project is based on [VMamba](https://github.com/MzeroMiko/VMamba/tree/main), [DCNv4](https://arxiv.org/pdf/2211.05778).
 Thanks for their great work!